hash-dev/websocketeval/README.md

 JMeter-Testplan: Short-lived but highly active connections.
 The number of concurrent connections is constant at 500, with 50 messages per connection and no delay between messages.
 Message size ranged from 1 to 4096 bytes.

-### Prototype-Two

-Push Notification Server - a simple socket.io-server: changed data is being pushed to the client.
-Folder also includes a small js-script that automatically changes the xml-file every second.
+### Push Notification - Prototype 3

+A changed xml-file causes the ws-server to update the content. **res/testdata** includes the watched xml-file as well as a small js-script that automatically changes the xml-file every second.
-### Prototype-Three

-Video-Stream Server over WebSocket - video is being played on the client side with help by the MediaSource-Plugin provided by the browser (not yet fully functioning).